 When you’re on vacation, the last thing you want to worry about is your orchids and their care.
 Fortunately, you can take some steps ahead of time to ensure that your orchids stay alive while you are gone.
-Among other things, you will need to set up adequate water and lighting before you leave.
-I’ll go over how to do that so you can take a worry-free vacation.
+Among other things, you will need to set up adequate lighting and water them before you leave.
+I’ll go over what to do for your orchids so you can take a worry-free vacation.

 Before you go on vacation, water your orchids thoroughly.
 Place them in a location out of direct sunlight and where they will get adequate airflow.
 Ask a friend to come to water them once a week.
 Have your friend check on your orchids to ensure there are no issues or pest infestations brewing.